Traffic light: Issue about yellow light dilemma zone in South Korea

+Criticism in South Korea says that this is unrealistic and unreasonable.
+This can cause multiple collisions due to sudden braking.

+In 2016, when speed limit was up to 60 km/h, proposed alternatives to this kind of collision were only roundabouts, speed compliance increase and speed practice reduction or elderly zones are also proposed solutions.

 Yellow trap

-Without an all-red phase, cross-turning traffic may be caught in a yellow trap.
-When the signal turns amber (also known as yellow), a turning driver may assume oncoming traffic will stop and a crash may result.
+Without an all-red phase, cross-turning traffic may be caught in a 'yellow trap'.
+When the signal turns yellow (amber), a turning driver may assume oncoming traffic will stop and a crash may result.
 For this reason, the US bans sequences that may cause a yellow trap.
 This can also happen when emergency vehicles or railroads preempt normal signal operation.